-Our mission at a glance:
+Our focus at a glance:

-Stop breaking probes!
+No more breaking probes!
 Our products are designed to make electrophysiology experiments easier, faster and more robust – at a cost that is within reach for labs of all budget sizes.

-Stop annoying researchers!
+More science, less engineering!
 Many commercially and freely available research tools just don’t fit for the experiments in mind.
 For many, the solution is to have a PhD student or postdoc make their own tools.
 While this approach looks cheaper at first, the amount of time sunk is usually enormous (time that could have been used for research).
 Even finding, understanding, and adjusting existing free open source solutions can take a while.
 And often, things will go wrong.
 We’ve gone through the process and want to use that expertise so that you don’t need to and can focus on the science you care about instead.